 Quick SEOwind Product Tour

 Welcome to SEOwind, a cutting-edge content briefing tool that streamlines the creation of content outlines and helps you produce high-quality content with ease.
-Before we go into a step-by-step process of creating briefs check out our product tour video, where we’ll show you how it can help you generate better content, faster.
+Before we go into a step-by-step process of creating briefs check out our short product tour video, where we’ll show you how it can help you generate better content, faster.

 Without further ado let’s jump into how to create a perfect content brief with SEOwind in 9 simple steps.